napi-rs/website/docs/concepts/object.md

 ```

 :::caution
-The JavaScript Object passed in or returned from `Rust` is cloned.
-Which means any mutation on JavaScript `Object` will not affect the original Rust `struct`.
+The JavaScript Object passed in or returned from Rust is cloned.
+This means any mutation on JavaScript `Object` will not affect the original Rust `struct`.
 And any mutation on Rust `struct` will not affect the JavaScript `Object` either.
 :::